cirlabs/Silicon-Valley-Diversity-Data/README.md

-# Silicon Valley Diversity Data
+# Silicon Valley diversity data
 Download EEO-1 reports from Silicon Valley tech companies.
 Compiled by Reveal from The Center for Investigative Reporting.

 Please [read our complete methodology](link TK TK) for details on this data.